faufreiter/motion_capture/README.md

 # motion_capture

 ## PROJECT TITLE: Exploring Natural Fitness Instincts: Motion Capture, dumbbells and biceps curls
-- MOST important graphs of the paper can be found in the notebook "data_collection.ipynb"
+- Important graphs of the paper can be found in the notebook "data_collection.ipynb"

 ### ABSTRACT